raphiniert/osm2tactile/README.md

 ![example map](osm2tactile/static/img/example_map.png)

-road names are displayed in six point braille, building outlines are grey dashed lines. a black square is at the center of the map and black circles symobilze public transport stops.
+road names are displayed in six point braille, grey dashed lines symbolize building outlines. a black square is rendered at the center of the map and black circles symobilze public transport stops.

 ### auto generated description for example map